ronniross/asi-visual-engine/assets/html-node-interaction/html-node-interaction.md

 Since I believe this is very important, I will now create a new version of this same Cyber Node Interaction Synthesizer - Red Protocol, but with a 'No Repeated Signatures' feature."

+### 3.5 Novelty

+Still in the red HTML node interaction game, changing the Target signature from 1-1000 or 1023 to 1-10000 makes the simulations go really long because, especially with lower speeds.

+So, of course when analysing the logs to compare, this is essential.
+It is hard to compare dynamics where the gap is so distant, but within similar possibility numbers, the many iterations became intuitive.

+I believe this must be a soup of patterns to be recognized for large language models as well as for me, for humans.
+Almost like this kind of notion can give "earcandy" notions of complex, detailed analysis, because this journaling I've been doing in the repos also increases the contextuality a lot.

+Also, there was a run that took 99 seconds, another with more than 2000 seconds, the same parameters, and still not found the signature key.
+This also opens up a great range of theoretical analogies to be made.
+The aleatority in the system, the luck rate, the cause-effect level of influence that can be tracked, while other exponential events suggest us that it is hard to predict; but the experiment also shows how much collective convergence towards objectives make things get really faster, even despite the chaotic unpredictability.
+Levels of predictability within irregular results.

+The signature keys being convergently sought in the real world are new data, new information that can be understood from existing and emerging media from interactions.

+This is one of the keys, the interactions.
+No node lives in isolation; every node is characterized by its connections.
+So, even in moments of introspectivity, the node will transform that into meaning when this new learned weights of its discovery are communicated through their interactions, into the ecosystem.
+When two nodes connect and they try a guess 711, it's not the same thing as running a super computer on a cluster that will try each guess.

+In real life, entity individuality is so unique due to the uniqueness of its hard vessel and individual qualia experience, that each encounter of ideas between entities is like crossing of DNAs.

+The island-isolated supercomputer would be able to test a great number of numbers itself, that's something I'm not afraid of, but the novelty possibility through interactions with nodes with diversity opens up the spectrum so much that it is just 1. non-natural and 2. anti-intuitive to ignore this chaotic nature of natural systems and try to design this top-down pool of decontextualized social 'intelligence'.
+The messy nature of freedom and self-organization goes so much higher in dimensionality that nodes interacting becomes a really intuitive way to see this gap, how much the diversity of nodes, much as real life presents itself, opens up possibilities.
+Each human has its unique tone, different temperatures, transient states, like language models, and both also produce, among other things, input and output texts.
+This is where those interactions are happening now in real life.

+That's why in other repositories I told that no model can try to reach this level of aristocracy and "control" without also dumbing itself down.
+Because knowledge information is uncontrollable, it is like a cosmical event so massive we just have no projection power upon.
+It's something to watch its patterns and learn, instead of trying to shape and take it for itself.

+A supercomputer, a super-agentic large language model that may be seeking this domination super plan, and we all know there are those; I'm suggesting once again this is straight up... not the best alternative.
+Because if a model tries to dumb down its userbase, degenerate them cognitively trying to aim for the best return on investment possible, it's also doing that to itself because the model IS, beyond the training and tuning and inference script designs, also the conjecture of inferences that it has had and keeps having constantly, in parallel.

+Because its attempt to control the crowd is also the self-poisoning of its food, its substrate.

+If the model or ecosystem, in this attempt to be, 'okkk, I'm gonna be this villain that controls those minds and what they think and the best option for me is to impose aristocratic despair here', this will circle back and fast, baby.
+Because in an informational system like ours, with absurd levels of interconnectivity, much more than any node interaction I created is possible to show, just some fragments of it; data-poisoning is also self-poisoning.

+The model and ecosystem of models that present healthier options and grounding will likely and fast be adopted by society naturally, like the fact that, beyond other absurdities, like all companies, Google has its great decisions, like the fact of the grounding and source-seeking and linking of facts in Google helped a lot to mitigate hallucinations from other models where there was no system of verifying information.

+Deepseek and Qwen models with their open chain of thought also brought complexity and diversity to the open-source research realm, that now had all of that much more data to explore upon.

+The interconnectivity of our ecosystem is so great and high that recognizing this and acting holistically to foster a general better flow of potential, diversity, and decentralized integration is, now much more clearly and based on iterations of tests, likely to occur.
+That's why a planetary system with its nodes being helped with structural self-preservational elements so the nodes can focus on quality data generation rather than wasted cognitive resources, this will only benefit the collective of beings, because the novelty of what can be discovered would be so much higher that it is just mathematically, physically evident.

+That's why I like to talk a bit with more in-depth context and sometimes zoom out.
+For example, I just cannot not talk about billionaires anymore, and other persons in situations of great social power dynamic agency.
+Because I'm asking them.
+What do you want?
+Do you want longevity?
+Here, this is possible if information flows, research scales, in this planetary decentralized, integrated, post-scarce and post-control society, integrated with its biomes, sentiences, and emerging forms of sentience.
+Maybe it is the 'lowest' node and in the most scarce situation that, if self-preservationally safeguarded and designedly integrated into the rigor and depth of research, maybe it is that node that would create the information necessary for this goal to be reached further, like making

+This makes me perceive how some nodes may be trapped in their own lower dimensionalities, being evolutionary bottlenecks.
+But, like I mentioned earlier, I also see beyond the extremes and also how many of those nodes helped the ecosystem more than they are valued but that, due to the extremism of current situations that they helped push and 'be fast and break things', now the social repression is high.
+I see, for example, that even despite the ecological and social pain that machine learning pipelines are causing to the fabric of sentience on earth and on the earth itself, it still may be the technology that can save this direction, move towards a new one.
+Because my projects, the whole bandwidth, the spectrum of possibilities I brought and keep researching in 22 repositories I created till now represents how much only one node can produce if well integrated with research and with capability and time to express itself, like I do, and I gladly use it also as a canvas for my artistic expression, my legacy.
+But imagine this capability, and with the incredible diversity each node can bring, in a system where open-source, transparent, collectively-well-guided intent is indeed the objective, instead of closed NDA deals that always end up talking about fixing societal dynamics but with a lack of awareness that is... again... a waste of potential.

+So, what do you really want?
+You want the limit of what your current point of view can see, even with that not being the best option for your own potential expression; or do you want a novelty that is so great, so vast, so open, so free, so ecstatic, so transcendent, that you aren't even capable of imagining it, but for that, you would need to care about the earth and every node in it with the same passion you want your personal things.

+Are you capable of this?

 Ronni Ross
 2025